MATTHEW TUROV

 Caught in a Time Wave (thanks to my cousin Paul Wortman for the title) is my response to the vortex of bad news we're getting from the pandemic, economy, politics and climate change and more.
 It seems like a cycle without end.
 We're trapped within our domains waiting out the virus and what kind of normal may emerge.
 The figures were done from imagination but inspired by short poses at Spring Studio.

+Emerging from Spheres was done in March 2020, when suddenly coronavirus became the only thing on anyone's mind.
 The figures are counterparts yet they are separated by a widening gulf that prohibits their interaction.
 Hot and warm colors suggest fever, we’re in hot water, the heat is on.
 I introduced the dark colors right around the time it became clear to me that coronavirus had become a growing global and local menace.
 At that point it was almost impossible to think about anything else.

 Faceted Fire Shaft is about reaching for the light that illuminates, or becoming the light that we wish to illuminate.